Cap Tourmente National Wildlife Area

 Notice

-The Cap Tourmente National Widlife Area (NWA) is near Saint-Joachim, Quebec.
-It is a very important place for many birds like snow geese.
+The Cap Tourmente National Wildlife Area (NWA) is near Saint-Joachim, Quebec.
+It preserves an important habitat for many birds, including the Greater Snow Goose.

 Description

-The Cap Tourmente NWA, made up of marshland, plains and forests, is located on the north shore of the St. Lawrence River, 50 kilometres (km) east of Québec City.
-Established in 1978 by Environment and Climate Change Canada (ECCC), its purpose is to protect the American bulrush marshes that serve as the primary habitat of the greater snow goose during migration periods
+The Cap Tourmente NWA, made up of marshland, plains, and forests, is located on the north shore of the St. Lawrence River, 50 kilometres north-east of Québec City.
+Established in 1978 by Environment and Climate Change Canada (ECCC), its purpose is to protect the American bulrush marshes, the main habitat of the Greater Snow Goose during its migration.

 The wildlife area was recognized as a Wetland of International Significance under the Ramsar Convention in 1981, becoming the first site to earn this distinction in North America.
 Its many historic buildings testify to more than 400 years of human occupation and farming activity, making it one of the founding sites of Canada.

 Situated at the junction of the Canadian Shield, the St. Lawrence Lowlands and the Appalachians, the wildlife area also lies at the confluence of the Upper and Fluvial estuaries of the St. Lawrence.
-The territory offers contrasting landscapes shaped by the meeting of the river, large coastal marshes, plains and mountains, and features a multitude of habitats that are home to a very wide diversity of animal and plant species.
+The territory offers contrasting landscapes shaped by the meeting of the river, large coastal marshes, plains, and mountains, and features a multitude of habitats that are home to a very wide diversity of animal and plant species.
 The wildlife area is home to more than 180 bird species, 30 mammal species, 22 types of forest stands and 700 plant species.
-Many of these species are at risk, including the peregrine falcon, the bobolink, and the butternut.
+Many of these species are at risk, including the Peregrine Falcon and the Bobolink.

-In addition to 20 different duck and goose species, some 10 or more species of birds of prey and 30 warbler species have been observed.
+In addition to 20 species of ducks and geese, there are around ten species of birds of prey and 30 species of warblers.

 The primary threats and management challenges to the ecological integrity of the Cap Tourmente NWA include neighbouring land development, poaching, invasive alien plants, and the impact of visitors.

-More information on Cap Tourmente NWA is provided in the summary table below.
+Find more information on Cap Tourmente NWA in the Summary below.

 Management